Status: Closed for an 18-month restoration and not available for booking during the works. Confirm the reopening date before planning a stay.

 Burj Al Arab Jumeirah

 The sail-shaped tower on its own private island.
-Still the room a Dubai trip is measured against.
+Still the room a Dubai trip is measured against, but closed until ~2027 for restoration.

 #1 in the Top 20 Hotels in Dubai 2026

-"The 1999 Tom Wright sail, the most photographed hotel in the world, the working Dubai icon."
+"The 1999 Tom Wright sail, still the most photographed hotel in the world, and the icon every Dubai trip is measured against, now mid-restoration until 2027."

 9.7Room & Design